 Following the announcement, on 25 March 2015, of the launch of an accelerated placement to institutional investors of 186,979,631 ordinary shares of Bank Millennium constituting 15.41% of the Bank Millennium's existing share capital, the Bank announced, on 26 March 2015, the pricing of such accelerated placement, at a price of PLN 6.65 per ordinary share.
-Gross proceeds raised by the Bank from the Placement are expected to be approximately PLN 1.24 billion (EUR 304 million), resulting in an increase in the Group CET 1 ratio versus end-2014 figures of 0.46% under fully-implemented rules and of 0.64% according to phased-in criteria.
 After the completion of the Placement, BCP continues to hold a majority shareholding in Bank Millennium, corresponding to 50.1% of the Company's share capital.

-On 17 April 2015, the Bank announced a public exchange offer ("Offer"), submitted to the resolution of the Bank's General Meeting of Shareholders, which, according to the excepted acceptance, is estimated to reinforce CET 1 ratios by approximately 0.70% when compared to December 2014.
+On 17 April 2015, the Bank announced a public exchange offer ("Offer"), submitted to the resolution of the Bank's General Meeting of Shareholders.
 The Offer prevents future hits to capital, as eligibility for capital purposes of the securities being targeted by the Offer will cease over the coming years reflecting the CRD IV/CRR.